Analyzing Effects of Mixed Sample Data Augmentation on Model Interpretability: Effect of Mixed Sample Data Augmentation on Model Interpretability

+In previous mixed sample data augmentation studies \citep{Yun2019CutMix,uddin2020saliencyMix}, weakly supervised object localization (WSOL) has been used to interpret the model to focus on the object.
 WSOL task requires a binarized attribution map based on the pre-defined threshold to create a mask.
-Then, the smallest box that includes the whole mask region is estimated.
+Then, the smallest box that contains the whole mask region is estimated.
 Finally, the Intersection over union (IoU) between the estimated box and ground truth object bounding box is measured.

-However, this approach is unsuitable for evaluating feature attribution maps due to the following reasons.
-Firstly, it requires a synthetically estimated box that adds bias to the original heatmap.
+This approach is a good measure for WSOL tasks.
+However, it is unsuitable for evaluating feature attribution maps due to the following reasons.
+Firstly, the synthetically estimated bounding box adds bias to the original heatmap.
 Secondly, WSOL task does not consider each pixel value (i.e., the importance of the feature) within the heatmap.
 Thirdly, it is sensitive to the threshold parameter.
-Therefore, we consider the Energy-based Pointing Game (energyPG) and Effective Hit Ratio (EHR) to alleviate the aforementioned problems.
-These two metrics are synthetic box-free and threshold-free metrics that make use of every pixel value in the calculation.
+For example, consider two attribution maps that have the same silhouette (Figure \ref{fig:wsol}).
+One attributes high values on the object and low values on the near-object background, and the other attributes low values on the object and high values on the near-object background.
+These two heatmaps clearly tell different things, but the same bounding box will be estimated in WSOL.
+Therefore, we consider the Energy-based Pointing Game (EnergyPG) \citep{Wang2020scoreCAM} and Effective Hit Ratio (EHR) \citep{Zhang2021inputIBA} to alleviate the aforementioned problems and fairly evaluate localization from the perspective of interpretability.
+Note that these two metrics aim to measure attribution map alignment with human-annotated bounding boxes \citep{Wang2020scoreCAM}. while attribution outside of the bounding box may affect interpretability in another definition, our paper studies the effect of various mixed sample data augmentation on localization in terms of map-box alignment.

-\textbf{Energy-based Pointing Game (EnergyPG)}~\cite{Wang2020scoreCAM} proposed EnergyPG that measures the proportion of energy (i.e., attribution) contained in the ground-truth object bounding box over the whole energy of the attribution map. $L^c$ denotes the attribution map for class $c$.
+\textbf{Energy-based Pointing Game (EnergyPG)} ~\citet{Wang2020scoreCAM} introduced EnergyPG to measure the proportion of energy (i.e., attribution) contained in the ground-truth object bounding box over the whole energy of the attribution map.
+EnergyPG is a synthetic box-free and threshold-free metric that makes use of every pixel value in the calculation. $L^c$ denotes the attribution map for class $c$.